jeswin/retransmit-documentation/docs/prism/authentication.md

 ### Custom Error Response

-Retransmit sends HTTP 401 with the Body "Unauthorized." as the response.
+Prism sends HTTP 401 with the Body "Unauthorized." as the response.
 But this can be changed with the 'errorStatus' and 'errorBody' options. errorBody can also take a JSON object.

 ```ts
 // Example 7